 1 What is the likely impact on equality of opportunity for those affected by this policy, for each of the Section 75 equality categories? minor/major/none Section 75 category Details of policy impact Level of impact? minor/major/none Religious belief No differential impact.
 None Political opinion No differential impact.
 None Racial group No differential impact.
 None Age No differential impact.
 None Marital status No differential impact.
 None Sexual orientation No differential impact.
 None Men and women generally No differential impact.
-None Disability No differential impact.
-None Dependants No differential impact.
+None Disability The policy will have a positive impact on people with a disability - it clarifies that positive actions in relation to recruitment and selection are compatible with the Recruitment Code and widens the scope for appointments to the NICS under government schemes/initiatives.
+Minor (+) Dependants No differential impact.
 None